airspot-dev/krules/README.md

 Extended documentation is not yet available, but you can take a look at [our introductionary material](https://intro.krules.io).

-Meanwhile, if you are brave and you do not fear the unknown [get in touch with us](mailto:info@airspot.tech).
+Meanwhile.. if you are brave and you do not fear the unknown [get in touch with us](mailto:info@airspot.tech)!

 # Repos